-All schools that have small-scale, non-production laboratories where small experiments occur are required to develop a Chemical Hygiene Plan (CHP).
+All schools with small-scale, non-production laboratories where small experiments occur must develop a chemical hygiene plan (CHP).
 OSHA’s Occupational Exposure to Hazardous Chemicals in Laboratories standard, effective May 1, 1990, specifies the requirements of a CHP.

 A chemical hygiene plan seeks to control chemical and physical hazards associated with the exposure and use of chemicals in a school laboratory.